punctum-im/protocol-old/PROTOCOL.md

 * one of the servers drops the connection temporarily, but is still running
 * one of the servers is shut down

 > :warning: Don't send IDs to the remote server that aren't supposed to go it!
-It's a waste of bandwith and a potential security threat, as bad actors may attempt to intercept information that way.
+It's a waste of bandwidth and a potential security threat, as bad actors may attempt to intercept information that way.

 ### Requesting resources from another instance